good-jinu/beauty-tour-solution/packages/web/src/lib/components/ScheduleSolutions.md

 # ScheduleSolutions Component

-The `ScheduleSolutions` component provides users with multiple schedule options (solutions) for their beauty journey.
+The `ScheduleSolutions` component provides users with multiple schedule options (solutions) for their beauty tour.
 It displays 3 different schedule candidates: Top Ranking, Budget, and Premium solutions.

 ## Features